icpctools/icpctools/PresContest/README.md

 separated by spaces; for example, "2 4 clock" (which requests a presentation sequence consisting of presentation number 2, then number 4, then the presentation named "clock").

-To terminate a running presentation, press Ctrl-Q.
+To terminate a running presentation, press Ctrl-Q. To see debug information including the the current presentation and frame rate, use Ctrl-D.

 #### Admin-Control Mode